Provision devices using command line

 # Example

-./mcguard_provision --mode upload --component my_proxy --hardware-id my_proxy_hid --ip-address 35.164.222.194:19109 --provision-request /home/user/device_requests/device_pr.mcpr --output-profile /home/user/certificates/device_cp.mcp /home/user/guardian/proxy/provisioned_profile
+./mcguard_provision --mode upload --component my_proxy --hardware-id my_proxy_hid --ip-address 35.164.222.194:19109 --provision-request /home/user/device_requests/device_pr.mcpr --output-profile /home/user/certificates/device_cp.mcp /home/user/guardian/proxy/provisioned_profile2.
+Transfer to the certified profile to the disconnected device.

 Parameter reference

-Each of these parameters precedes the actual value of the object except --offline
+Each of these parameters precedes the actual value of the object except --offline.

 Required parameters: